Switch 2 will be backwards compatible with Switch

 Although the handhelds have been backwards compatible, only the Wii and the Wii U had backwards compatibility.
 The SNES, N64, Gamecube and Switch did not have backwards compatibility.

-• dmonitor an hour ago
+• dmonitor 2 months ago

 I said "past couple decades" for a reason.
 The N64 is pushing 30